Olympic Theatre (New York City): First Olympic Theatre (1800–1821)

 Although perhaps best known as the Anthony Street Theatre, the first theatre in New York to bear the name Olympic (for only one year, in 1812–1813) was on 79–85 Anthony Street (later renamed Worth Street) in Manhattan.
 Converted in 1800 from a former circus building, it was named the Olympic Theatre in July 1812 under the management of actor-manager William Twaits along with Alexander Placide and Jean Baptiste Casmiere Breschard.
-Twaits and Placide had come to New York after the disastrous Richmond Theatre fire in Richmond, Virginia, where they had been co-managers of the theatre there.
+Twaits and Placide had come to New York after the disastrous Richmond Theatre fire in Richmond, Virginia, where they had been co-managers of the Richmond Theatre.
 The Olympic was due to open with a production led by Charlotte Melmoth and Twaits, but while travelling to fulfil this engagement Melmoth was involved in a carriage accident, resulting in a severe fracture to her arm that failed to heal, forcing her to give up her acting career.
 Circus acts continued to appear there throughout this period.

 The theatre was renovated and redecorated in 1813 when it was named the Anthony Street Theatre, becoming the Commonwealth Theatre in 1814 and the Pavilion Theatre in 1816 and reverting to Anthony Street Theatre in 1820.
 During the 1820–1821 season, the theatre was the home of the acting company of the Park Theatre while their own theatre was being rebuilt after having burnt down.
 With this company Edmund Kean made his first appearance to much acclaim in New York in Richard III.
 The theatre was demolished in 1821 shortly after the Park Theatre company left, following which the plot was bought for the Christ Episcopal Church.

 Second Olympic Theatre (1837–1852)

-The second Olympic Theatre was built on 444 Broadway, near Grand Street in New York, in 1837.
+The second Olympic Theatre was built on 444 Broadway, near Grand Street in Manhattan, in 1837.
 It was designed by the architect Calvin Pollard, who modeled it on the Olympic Theatre in London, which concentrated on Victorian burlesque, a form of theatrical parody, often of opera or classic plays.
 It was built by Willard and Blake, who struggled as managers and leased it, at first, to a series of even less successful managers.

 In 1839 actor-manager William Mitchell took over the theatre and offered parodies and comic entertainments at reduced prices.
 The house became known as Mitchell's Olympic Theatre.
 One of his entertainments was Amy Lee, or Who Loves Best?
 (1839), a parody version of Amilie, or the Love Test.
 Noteworthy musicals produced at the theatre included 1940!
 (1840) and A Glance at New York in 1848 (1848).
 After his retirement in 1850, it became a German-language theatre and minstrel hall.
 The theatre changed ownership in 1852 and continued to operate as "George Christy and Wood's Minstrels".
 The building burned down in December 1854 in a fire that destroyed several connected buildings, across which the City Assembly Rooms extended on an upper floor.